 Regrade requests will be accepted for all assessments.
 Regrade requests must provide a justification for where there exists a grading error and/or how the work meets the grading rubric.
 These justifications must further be backed up with concrete references to the course material.
-All regrade requests will be accepted through a form available on the Quercus course page and will be accepted no later than one week after the grade for that assessment is released.
-No regrade requests will be accepted by email or after the 1 week deadline.
+All regrade requests will be accepted through will be accepted by email and will be accepted no later than one week after the grade for that assessment is released.
+No regrade requests will be accepted after the 1 week deadline.
 The instructor further reserves the right to re-evaluate the assessment in its entirety (i.e. grades can go up, down, or remain unchanged).
 Please allow a few weeks for regrade requests to be processed by the instructor.